carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 - `S3 Select` or `Glacier Select` can be used to retrieve subset of data from S3 Objects using SQL query.
 S3 Objects can be CSV, JSON, or Apache Parquet.
 GZIP & BZIP2 compression is supported with CSV or JSON format with server-side encryption.
   - Allows you to save money on data transfer and increase speed.
-- Using `Range` HTTP Header in a GET Request to download the specific range of bytes of S3 object, known as Byte Range Fetch
+- Using `Range` HTTP Header in a GET Request to download the specific range of bytes of S3 object, known as Byte Range Fetch.
 - You can create `S3 event notification` to push events e.g. s3:ObjectCreated:\* to SNS topic, SQS queue or execute a Lambda function.
 It is possible that you receive single notification for two writes to non-versioned object at the same time.
 Enable versioning to ensure you get all notifications.
 - Enable `S3 Cross-Region Replication` for asynchronous replication of object across buckets in another region.
   - Cross Region Replication REQUIRES versioning to be ENABLED on both SOURCE & DESTINATION bucket.
-  - Files in an existing bucket are not replicated automatically once this is enabled — only subsequent updated files.
-A new objects
+  - If enabled, existing objects are not replicated automatically, only subsequent updated files (new objects).
-  - You can have this enabled for the entire bucket or just for specific prefixes
+  - You can have this enabled for the entire bucket or just for specific prefixes.
-  - Delete markers ARE NOT replicated
+  - Delete markers ARE NOT replicated.
 - Enable `Server access logging` for logging object-level fields object-size, total time, turn around time, and Http referrer.
 Not available with CloudTrail.
 - Use `VPC S3 gateway endpoint` to access S3 bucket within AWS VPC to reduce the overall data transfer cost.
-- Enable `S3 Transfer Acceleration` for faster transfer and high throughput to S3 bucket (mainly uploads)
+- Enable `S3 Transfer Acceleration` for faster transfer (high throughput) to S3 bucket (mainly uploads).
   - Create CloudFront distribution with Origin Access Identity (OAI) pointing to S3 for faster cached content delivery (mainly reads) over long distances between your client and S3.
   - Restrict the access of S3 bucket through CloudFront only using Origin Access Identity (OAI).
 Make sure user can’t use a direct URL to the S3 bucket to access the file.
 - Use AWS Athena (Serverless Query Engine) to perform analytics directly against S3 objects using SQL query and save the analysis report in another S3 bucket.
   - Use Case: one time SQL query on S3 objects, S3 access log analysis, serverless queries on S3, IoT data analytics in S3, etc.
-- Locks
-  - Use `Object Lock` to store object using Write-Once-Read-Many (WORM) model to prevent objects from being deleted or overwritten for a custom-defined retention period or indefinitely.
-It can be one bucket or individual elements.
-    - You can use S3 Object lock to meet regulatory requirements that require WORM storage, or add an extra layer of protection against object changes and deletion.
-    - Amazon S3 currently does not support enabling object lock after a bucket has been created.
-    - S3 has two types of retention mode:
-      - Governance Mode → Users can’t overwrite , delete or alter the object version locked unless they have special permissions (permissions requires to be granted).
-      - Compliance Mode → A protected object version can’t be overwritten or deleted by ANY user including the root user during its retention period
-    - `Retention Period` → period that protects an object version for a fixed amount of time.
-Once it expires the object can be overwritten.
-Unless there is a LEGAL HOLD placed on its version.
-    - `Legal Hold` → Prevents object version from being overwritten or deleted.
-It doesn’t have a retention period, it remains in effect until it is removed.
-  - `Glacier Vault Lock` → enforce compliance controls on individual S3 Glacier vaults using a Vault Lock policy.

 #### S3 Tiered Storage (Storage Classes)

 - You can upload files in the same bucket with different Storage Classes like S3 standard, Standard-IA, One Zone-IA, Glacier etc.
-- You can setup `S3 Lifecycle Rules` to transition current (or previous version) objects to cheaper storage classes or delete (expire if versioned) objects after certain days for e.g.
+- You can setup `S3 Lifecycle Rules` to transition current (or previous version) objects to cheaper storage classes or delete (expire if versioned) objects after certain period of time.
-  - Use Case:
-    - Transition from S3 Standard to S3 Standard-IA or One Zone-IA can only be done after 30 days.
+  - Use Case: Transition from S3 Standard to S3 Standard-IA or One Zone-IA can only be done after 30 days.
   - You can also setup lifecycle rule to abort multipart upload, if it doesn’t complete within certain days, which auto delete the parts from S3 buckets associated with multipart upload.
-  - It can be u
-- Princing per Storage type
+- Princing per Storage type:
-  - S3 Glacier Deep Archive is the cheapest.
+  - `S3 Glacier Deep Archive` is the cheapest.
-  - S3 Standard is the most expensive, if you are going to use it — why not use S3 Intelligent tiering (same price), unless you have thousands or millions of objects.
+  - `S3 Standard` is the most expensive, if you are going to use it — why not use `S3 Intelligent tiering` (same price), unless you have thousands or millions of objects.
     - Benefit of using S3 Intelligent tiering: it does give you access to the infrequently access — so you could save money!
     - Warning: If you have a lot of objects you are going to incur monitoring and automation charges.